39alpha/39alpharesearch.org/_projects/Photic_Zone_Migration.md

 ---
 layout: project
 title: Photic Zone Migration
-description: As sea levels fluctuate in response to increases and decreases in abundance
+description: >-
-    of land-born ice, how does the photic zone migrate relative to the sea floor?
+    As sea levels fluctuate in response to increases and decreases in abundance of land-born ice, how does the photic zone migrate relative to the sea floor?
-purity: 9
+applicability: 9
 risk: 3
 reward: 10
 ---